Oblates of Jesus the Priest

-Two Oblates show their excitement at their fellow sisters’ ceremony of vows.
+Two Oblates at their fellow sisters’ ceremony of vows.

 The Oblates of Jesus the Priest is a Roman Catholic religious congregation of sisters.
 Founded in Mexico in 1924, it is now represented in Mexico, the United States, Italy, and Ecuador.
 Their charism is “to love the priesthood and to make it loved,” so the apostolates of the sisters predominantly center on assisting priests and promoting the priesthood.
 These include, but are not limited to, ministering in seminaries, aiding retired priests, sewing vestments, assisting in rectories, working as secretaries for bishops, and conducting religious education in some parishes.
 The Oblate sisters are also very musical, emphasizing singing and playing instruments during their liturgies and sometimes writing their own music.

 The prayer life of the order is especially Eucharistic with at least a half hour of Eucharistic adoration every day for each sister, as well as daily Mass, Liturgy of the Hours, and Rosary.
 As this congregation is part of the Family of the Cross, their spirituality is centered on the Spirituality of the Cross.
 Essentially, this spirituality emphasizes that Jesus was both priest and victim when he died on the cross, and so by uniting oneself with him, even in the mundane events of daily life, it is possible to also be mediators and offerings to God.
 The motto of the order is “In Oblation to the Lord”.
 Currently, the number of sisters worldwide is close to 120, with thirteen of their twenty convents located in Mexico.
 In the United States, the sisters, numbering around 22, can be found in the archdioceses of Chicago, New York, and San Francisco.